-Colombia’s so-called “false positives” scandal is centered around the extrajudicial killings of thousands of civilians by members of the armed forces who dressed their victims as guerrillas in order to present them as combat kills.
+Colombia’s so-called “false positives” scandal is centered around the extrajudicial killings of thousands of civilians by the military that dressed their victims as guerrillas to present them as combat kills to the media.

 How bad things got

-In an June 2015 report, the Prosecutor General’s Office said it had found that the armed forces and civilian collaborators had killed 4,475 civilians since 1986.
+In a June 2015 report, the Prosecutor General’s Office said it had found that the armed forces and civilian collaborators had killed 4,475 civilians since 1986.

 The same office said that 5,137 officials were implicated in the extrajudicial killings.
 More than 900, mostly low-ranking officials, had been convicted.
 Almost all of them were sent to prison, according to the prosecution.

 Extrajudicial killings in Colombia per year